Hansenyao/locktalk_app/README.md

-# locktalk
+# locktalk_app

-A mobile App for chat with encryption
+A new Flutter project.